Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Valuing Energy Transfer stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Energy Transfer's overall performance.
+Valuing Energy Transfer Equity stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Energy Transfer Equity's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Energy Transfer's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 11x.
-In other words, Energy Transfer shares trade at around 11x recent earnings.
+Energy Transfer Equity's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 10x.
+In other words, Energy Transfer Equity shares trade at around 10x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

-Energy Transfer's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.6737.
+Energy Transfer Equity's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.1482.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

-The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Energy Transfer's future profitability.
+The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Energy Transfer Equity's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Energy Transfer's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$9.7 billion.
+Energy Transfer Equity's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $12.1 billion.

-The EBITDA is a measure of a Energy Transfer's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Energy Transfer Equity's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Energy Transfer.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Energy Transfer Equity.